jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 Patch Tuesday included two zero\-day vulnerabilities.
 The WebP Codec is used in countless applications and websites, and it had a zero\-day vulnerability with attacks reported by Apple and Google.
+Adobe released an out\-of\-cycle advisory and patch to mitigate a zero\-day remote code execution vulnerability in Adobe Acrobat and Reader.
+84
+2024 DBIR Wrap\-up
+October
-Adobe released an out\-of\-cycle advisory and patch to mitigate a zero\-day remote code execution vulnerability in Adobe Acrobat and Reader.2024 DBIR Wrap\-up83OctoberNovemberDecemberIn an advisory sent to an undisclosed number of customers on October 19, Okta said it had identified adversarial activity that leveraged access to a stolen credential to access Oktas support case management system.
+In an advisory sent to an undisclosed number of customers on October 19, Okta said it had identified adversarial activity that leveraged access to a stolen credential to access Oktas support case management system.
 An Okta spokesperson said the company notified about 1% of its customer base (\~170 customers), including 1Password and Cloudflare.
 On October 7, Hamas invaded Israel, triggering significant unrest.
 Within